 After Wurdeman's untimely death in 1949, Becket renamed the firm Welton Becket & Associates.
 It grew to be one of the largest architectural firms in the United States with headquarters in Los Angeles and offices in San Francisco, New York, Houston, and Chicago.
 While working with Wurdeman, Becket developed the concept of "total design," whereby their firm would be responsible for master planning, engineering, interiors, furniture, fixtures, landscaping, signage, and even (in the case of restaurants) menus, silverware, matchbooks, and napkins.

 Becket also designed several buildings in the Seattle area during the 1960s.
-Projects include the I. Magnin Store with NBBJ in downtown Seattle and the prototype for Tradewell Market chain.
-The first structure, Tradewell Market in Burien, recieved a National AIA Award of Merit for its innovative design.
+Projects include the I. Magnin Store with NBBJ in downtown Seattle (1954), Pay 'n Save Drug Store in Burien (1958) and the prototype for Tradewell Market chain in Burien (1959), The design in Burien, recieved a National AIA Award of Merit for its innovative design.

 Becket passed away in Los Angeles on January 16, 1969 but is buried in Seattle at Evergreen Washelli Memorial Park.
 Upon his death leadership of the firm was assumed by his son, MacDonald.
 In 1987 the firm was acquired by Ellerbe Associates and was renamed Ellerbe Beckett Inc.